Anchorite?

 Obviously, they felt they had a prayer vocation.

-In her novel The Anchoress, scholar Robyn Cadwallader agreed prayer was the first reason.
+In her novel The Anchoress, scholar Robyn Cadwallader agreed that prayer was the first reason.

-But the novel also pointed out the few choices women had during the middle ages.
+But the novel also highlighted the few choices women had in the Middle Ages.

 Cadwallader’s heroine prayed, read, and meditated, but she also sought escape from an arranged marriage.

-Many nuns over the centuries ended up in a nunnery not because they had a vocation, but because their fathers or brothers didn’t want to pay their dowry.
+Many nuns ended up in nunneries because their fathers or brothers didn’t want to pay dowries.

 Probably a widow, Julian of Norwich’s vocation came from a devout love of God.
 Money, at least to her, was immaterial.